 The 19 September lift off was soon followed by the first human-manned tethered flight aboard a hot air balloon.
 It occurred on 15 October 1783 and was manned by Rozier, a manufacture manager named Jean-Baptiste Réveillon, and Giroud de Villette.
 The lift off took place at a country home that had been turned into a royal manufacture for wallpaper, known as Folie Titon.
 The tethered flight was successful, but the King remained so nervous about what could happen if man ascended into the sky, he decreed only condemned criminals could be the first pilots to go untethered into the air.

-Despite the King’s decree, Rozier and a soldier named the Marquis François d’Arlandes, petitioned the King for the honor to be the first humans in an untethered balloon flight.
+Despite the King’s decree, Rozier and a soldier named the Marquis François d’Arlandes, petitioned the King for the honor to be the first humans in an untethered hot air balloon.
 Madame de Polignac, a favorite of Marie Antoinette’s, also sided with Rozier and d’Arlandes, and with her aid, the King had second thoughts and decided the honor of becoming the first persons to ascend into the sky in an untethered balloon should belong to someone other than criminals.
 Thus, the flight with Rozier and d’Arlandes was scheduled for 21 November 1783, and the balloon was to be the grandest balloon thus far created by the Montgolfier brothers:

 “It was a gorgeous affair, seventy feet high and forty-six feet in diameter, with a capacity of 60,000 cubic feet.
 Below the opening was attached to the cords a gallery three feet wide, with a three-foot parapet.
 An iron grating was built across the mouth of the bag on which fresh fire could kindled when fresh gas was needed.
 The upper part of the bag was adorned with embroidered fleur-de-lis and with the twelve signs of the zodiac worked in gold.”